-He drafted Manning in Indianapolis in 1998 and he was the Indianapolis Colts' vice chairman until earlier this year.
-Polian is now an ESPN analyst and I caught up with him to discuss Manning’s pending signing in Denver.
+He drafted Manning in Indianapolis in 1998 and was the Indianapolis Colts' vice chairman until earlier this year.
+Polian is now an ESPN analyst, and I caught up with him to discuss Manning’s pending signing in Denver.
 Here are some of the subjects he hit:

 On the importance of Denver coach John Fox: “I think that is an understated aspect of this fit.
 John is a sound, very solid football coach.
 He will have a sound running game and he has the making of a really good defense.
 John is a very vital cog in this wheel.”

-On if he thinks some former Colts could join Manning in Denver: “[Tight end Jacob] Tamme is a real good fit and Dallas Clark could be as well.
+On whether he thinks some former Colts could join Manning in Denver: “[Tight end Jacob] Tamme is a real good fit, and Dallas Clark could be as well.
 I like Joseph Addai as a fit there, too, but he is not an every-down player anymore, but he doesn’t have to be there.
 Maybe Jeff Saturday would interest them, but I do already like their line.”